Stringy Corrections to Heterotic SU(3)-Geometry

 \ifproofmode\underline{\underline{ Working notes.
 Not for circulation.}}\else{}\fi

-We analyse the $\ap^2$ corrections to the supersymmetry algebra constructed by Bergshoeff de Roo for heterotic compactifications on $\SU(3)$ manifolds.
-The geometry remains complex, conformally balanced, but $H$ and the hermitian form $\o$ are corrected to $H = i(\del - \delb)\o + \ap P$, with $P$ determined in terms of $\dd H$.
-The supersymmetry algebra is integrable if and only if the graviton equation of motion is corrected---though the correction is pure gauge.
+We analyse the $\ap^2$ corrections to the supersymmetry algebra constructed by Bergshoeff--de Roo for heterotic compactifications on $\SU(3)$ manifolds.
+The geometry is complex and conformally balanced.
+We derive an integrability condition for solutions related to the graviton equation of motion together with a correction that is pure gauge.
 We derive the same condition independently from hermitian geometry.
-The curvature of the tangent bundle connection acquires a nonzero $(0,2)$ component with its trace fixed in terms of $\dd H$.
+The curvature of the tangent bundle connection acquires a nonzero $(0,2)$ component and thus is not an instanton, illustrating how $\ap$-corrections can disrupt semi-classical intuition.

 90pt \newgeometry{left=1.9in, right=0.5in, top=0.75in, bottom=0.8in}

 { } \restoregeometry -10pt